reinhard-brandstaedter/solarflow-bt-manager/README.md

 <img src="img/sf-hub-mqtt.png" width="350px" />

+Once your hub is offline you can now use [solarflow-control](https://github.com/reinhard-brandstaedter/solarflow-control) and/or [solarflow-statuspage](https://github.com/reinhard-brandstaedter/solarflow-statuspage) in offline mode!

 #### Prettyfying Zendure's MQTT topics

+Note: this is now obsolete when using the latest version of solarflow-control!

 The hub will report data like in the screenshot above.
 To align this with the structure the proxy-mode and the statuspage uses I've also added a little prettyfier tool that (run as a service) will process the original MQTT topics and publish them in an easier readable format.
 You can find that tool '''solarflow-topic-manager.py''' [here](src/solarflow-topic-mapper.py).
 Run it as a service or docker container.